mattmakai/mattmakai.com/source/content/posts/121226-2012-development-year-in-review.rst

 should begin to get interesting in late January when I start talking to startups in Washington, DC.
 Then on March 9th I'll hit the road for a 5 month tour of the US.
-Any startups out there in any of the 30 cities I'll be in please contact me on Twitter @makaimc or by email at matthew.makai@gmail.com.
+Any startups out there in any of the 30 cities I'll be in please contact me on Twitter @mattmakai or by email at matthew.makai@gmail.com.